Ken Howery

-Kenneth Alan Howery (/ˈhaʊəri/; born November 4, 1975) is an American entrepreneur and diplomat.
+Kenneth Alan Howery (/ˈhaʊəri/; born November 4, 1975) is an American entrepreneur and diplomat who is currently serving as the 27th United States Ambassador to Denmark.
 He is a co-founder of PayPal and Founders Fund.
 He served as the U.S. ambassador to Sweden from 2019 to 2021 under President Donald Trump.

 On December 22, 2024, President-elect Trump announced his intention to nominate Howery as the next U.S. ambassador to Denmark.
 On October 7, 2025, the nomination was confirmed by the Senate.

 Early life and education

 Howery was born in 1975 in Texas.
 Later graduating from Stanford University in 1998 with a B.A. in economics.
 While at Stanford, he was managing editor of The Stanford Review, a student-run newspaper founded by Peter Thiel.

 Career

 The same year he graduated, he co-founded PayPal with Peter Thiel, Luke Nosek, Elon Musk, and Max Levchin.
 The group of founders became known as the PayPal Mafia, which included other peers and early investors.
-From 1998 to 2002, Howery served as PayPal's CFO.
-Following PayPal's acquisition by eBay in 2002, Howery served as eBay's Director of Corporate Development until 2003.
-Howery then rejoined Thiel in 2004 at Clarium Capital Management, where he served as vice president of private equity, as well as a member of the research and trading teams.
+From 1998 to 2002, Howery was PayPal's CFO.
+Following PayPal's acquisition by eBay in 2002, Howery was eBay's Director of Corporate Development until 2003.
+Howery then rejoined Thiel in 2004 at Clarium Capital Management, where he was vice president of private equity, as well as a member of the research and trading teams.

 In March 2012, the World Economic Forum named Howery a Young Global Leader, a community of “socially-minded men and women selected under the age of 40, who operate as a force for good to overcome barriers that elsewhere stand in the way of progress."
 He is also a member of the Selection Committee for the World Economic Forum Technology Pioneers Program.

-In 2005, Howery and Thiel, along with fellow PayPal alumnus, Nosek, started Founders Fund, a San Francisco-based venture capital firm with over $3 billion under management, where he served as co-founder and partner.
-He has served on the boards of Quantcast and ZocDoc.
+In 2005, Howery and Thiel, along with fellow PayPal alumnus, Nosek, started Founders Fund, a San Francisco-based venture capital firm with over $3 billion under management, where he was co-founder and partner.
+He has been on the boards of Quantcast and ZocDoc.
 In 2010, Venture Capital Journal named Howery one of the Top 10 VCs under 36.
 He has lectured on entrepreneurship at Harvard Business School and Stanford, and has helped students at UC Berkeley and the McCombs School of Business develop business models.

 Howery is a member of The Explorers Club, a non-profit group that promotes scientific exploration.

 Howery is an advisor to Kiva, a 501(c)(3) charity organization which enables people to lend money via the Internet to low-income entrepreneurs and students in over 80 countries.
 He is a member of the U.S. Council on Competitiveness, which has a stated goal of increasing the United States' economic competitiveness in the global marketplace.

 Howery's net worth stands at $1.5 billion.